 There are a lot of different espresso-based drinks, sometimes this much variety can be confusing.
 I have a friend who admitted that she didn't like to go to a coffee shop.
 She couldn't choose between macchiato, latte, cappuccino, mocha, and many others because she didn't know what they were.
 She was embarrassed to ask the barista what the differences were, so she started to buy a different coffee drink every day.

 What makes these coffee beverages different from each other?
-What are the distinctive characteristics between them?
+What are their distinctive characteristics?

 All the coffee-based drinks in coffee shops are a mix of two base ingredients, espresso, and milk.
 These are also called espresso-based drinks for this reason.
 Some recipes call for extra ingredients such as cocoa, chocolate, ice, sugar, vanilla, etc… Espresso and milk-based drinks are great for people with a sensitive stomach because the milk tones down the coffee.
 Caffeinated beverages such as latte, mocha, and cappuccino are also a great way to break the daily coffee routine or to be served at parties.
 Espresso drinks are usually made using an espresso machine, which is the traditional method.
 This is what you are buying from a coffee shop.
 However, you can make your latte at home using cheap equipment, if you want to ditch your barista.

 Cappuccino vs Latte vs Mocha